zgmdocks/InertiaBound/README.md

 # SageCode

-The files found in this repository were used to investigate the inertia bound, also known as the Cvetkovic bound.
+The files found in this repository were used to investigate the inertia bound, also known as the Cvetkovic bound, throughout a undergraduate research assistantship with Chris Godsil and John Sinkovic in the Spring of 2017.

 ## Inertia Bound
 The inertia bound is defined as follows: